Good Therapy Australia

 Philosophy & Vision

 Life can feel heavy when your mind is always switched on.
-Many people describe exhaustion that sleep doesn’t fix — a tiredness that comes from overthinking, worry loops, and the pressures of an “always-available” culture.
+Many people describe a kind of tiredness that rest alone doesn’t fix - a weariness from overthinking, worry loops, and the pressure to stay “on” in an always-available world.

-My approach is about helping you step out of those loops and reconnect with what steadies you.
-Through counselling and mindfulness-based coaching, I support adults who feel stressed, stuck, or burnt out to find more balance, presence, and clarity in daily life.
+My work focuses on helping you step out of those loops and reconnect with what steadies you.
+Through evidence-based counselling and practical attention-building skills, I support adults who feel stressed, stuck, or burnt out to find more balance, calm, and clarity in daily life.

-As someone who knows the pull of overthinking, I value approaches that are practical, down-to-earth, and kind.
-This isn’t about stopping thoughts or chasing constant calm.
-It’s about loosening the grip of unhelpful mental patterns, creating breathing space, and allowing more of life to reach you.
+My approach is down-to-earth, compassionate, and realistic.
+It’s not about stopping thoughts or chasing constant calm - it’s about loosening the grip of unhelpful mental habits, creating breathing space, and allowing more of life to reach you.

 Background

-My counselling experience includes volunteering as a Lifeline crisis supporter — work that continues to deepen my respect for the courage it takes to reach out, and the power of simple, steady support when life feels overwhelming.
+Over time, I was drawn toward more direct, human-centred work - the kind of grounded presence that helps people feel seen, supported, and capable of real change.
+My counselling experience also includes volunteering with Lifeline, which continues to deepen my respect for the courage it takes to reach out, and the quiet power of simple, steady support when life feels overwhelming.

 Services